wokwik/pinterest-data-pipeline426/README.md

                 "StreamName": "$input.params('stream-name')"
             }
             ```
-    3- Add records to streams in Kinesis
+    C- Add records to streams in Kinesis
         - Under the `{stream-name}` resource create a two new child resources with the **Resource Name**, `record` and `records`.
 For both resources create a `PUT` method.
         - Setting up the record `PUT` method.
             1. In the **Create method** page you will need to define the following: